umasubra/ExcelJsDocumentation/resources/chartGridlinesFormat.md

 # Chart Gridlines Format
-Provides access to the Office Art formatting for chart Gridlines.
+Provides access to the Office Art formatting for chart gridlines.

 ## Properties
 None.

 ## Relationships
-The Chart Gridlines Format has the following relationships defined:
+The Chart Gridlines Format object has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|